herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/New Arhitecture/Rev 1/AngleSharp CSS Reference.md

     - Validates values before setting
     - Normalizes values (e.g., `red` → `rgba(255, 0, 0, 1)`)
     - Verification with `if (property.RawValue is not null)`
+    - Color keywords are automatically converted to their RGBA representation
 4. **Property Dependencies**

     - Understands relationships between properties